LidiaMorejudo/LanguageStoreProject2/README.md

 ![ Wireframes Find a Tutor](/images/imagescontact.png)

-Book a class WIREFRAMES
+## **Book a Class: Purpose and Functionality**

+The **Book a Class** page allows prospective students to submit a booking for their chosen class.
+On this page, students can:

+* Select their language level
+* Choose a preferred class time (time options will update based on the selected level)

+Once a student selects their desired class and time, they can click the Submit button.
+This will send their booking information to the school, who will then follow up with payment details.
+After submitting the form, the student will see a confirmation message explaining the next steps.

+This streamlined booking process makes it easy for students to reserve a spot in their desired class while ensuring they receive all necessary information regarding payment.

 ![ Wireframes Find a Tutor](/images/wireframespanishclassesonline.png)

-The purpose of this page is to allow prospective students to actively send a booking for their chosen class.
-They will pick their level and the time.
-When selecting a level, the options for the times will change to those for that level.
-By clicking on submit the information would be sent to the school and they would get in touch with payment details.
-The student will see a message explaining this.

 ![ Wireframes Find a Tutor](/images/imagesbookingalesson.png)

+# **Future Additions**

+1. **Payment API Integration:**

+To streamline the booking process, we plan to introduce a payment API, allowing students to pay directly through the website.
+This will eliminate the need for the office to follow up with payment details, making the process quicker and more convenient.

+2. **Login Functionality:**

+A login page will be added for both students and tutors, providing personalized access to booking information, lesson history, and communication features.
+This will help enhance the user experience by offering greater control and accessibility for all users.

 ISSUES